bieefilled/Biee-Library/README.md

 ## overview

-React Ui library with Various reusable components.
+biee-library is a React UI library with a wide variety of reusable components, including data visualization components, form components, navigation components, and layout components.
+The library is designed to be easy to use and well-documented, and it is supported by a strong community of contributors.

 <!-- ## 🧐 Overview <a name = "about"></a> -->
 ## Installation